 How To Grow Medical Marijuana Using LED Grow Lights

-The biggest difference between growing with LEDs and growing with High Pressure Sodiums is the amount of heat that the lights put on.
-High Pressure Sodium run hot and LEDs run cool.
-In a High Pressure Sodium room, your ambient temperature of the room is typically 10 degrees cooler than the temperature directly under the light.
+The biggest difference between growing with LEDs and growing with High-Pressure Sodiums is the amount of heat that the lights put on.
+High-Pressure Sodium runs hot and LEDs run cool.
+In a High-Pressure Sodium room, your ambient temperature of the room is typically 10 degrees cooler than the temperature directly under the light.
 With LEDs, my room temperature and the temperature under the light is actually the same.
 Most people agree that the plant canopy needs to be maintained at about 85 degrees.
-The reason for that is because the way plants grow is that they transpire water, they evaporate moisture and then that allows them to suck new moisture and nutrients up and grow.
-With High Pressure Sodiums, some of the heat that (at) the canopy is generated by the light.
+The reason for that is because the way plants grow is that they transpire water, they evaporate moisture, and then that allows them to suck new moisture and nutrients up and grow.
+With High-Pressure Sodiums, some of the heat that (at) the canopy is generated by the light.
 If your room is 75 degrees, the canopy will be 85.
-However, with LEDs, in order for my canopy to be 85 since these lights put off heat my whole room has to be 85 that is the single biggest difference between growing with LEDs and growing with High Pressure Sodium.
-Although, it is commonly agreed that 75 degrees is the perfect ambient room temperature sodium LEDs, you have to use 85 degrees because your canopy stays at 85 degrees with this light.
+However, with LEDs, in order for my canopy to be 85 since these lights put off heat my whole room has to be 85 that is the single biggest difference between growing with LEDs and growing with High-Pressure Sodium.
+Although it is commonly agreed that 75 degrees is the perfect ambient room temperature for sodium LEDs, you have to use 85 degrees because your canopy stays at 85 degrees with this light.

-Next thing I want to talk about is how to space your lights and how to hang your lights.
-Right now I am using the 180 watt version of the Jumbo UFO from Prosource Worldwide.
-They also make a 90 watt version and a 350 watt version.
-The 180 watt version is my personal favorite.
+The next thing I want to talk about is how to space your lights and how to hang your lights.
+Right now I am using the 180-watt version of the Jumbo UFO from Prosource Worldwide.
+They also make a 90-watt version and a 350-watt version.
+The 180-watt version is my personal favorite.
 I hang my lights at 2 feet apart from the center of one light to the center of the next light.
-The reason for that is this light has a 2 feet by 2 feet quad footprint and a 3 feet by 3 feet total footprint.
+The reason for that is this light has a 2 feet by 2 feet quad footprint and 3 feet by 3 feet total footprint.
 At 2 feet apart, on center, my intensity is under the light, the intensity between the lights is the same.
-Directly under the light we have light from the light directly between the light, we have cross penetration from both lights equally in the light directly under one light.
+Directly under the light, we have light from the light directly between the light, we have cross penetration from both lights equally in the light directly under one light.
 The height we should hang the light without maximum benefit is 12 to 14 inches from the bottom of the light to the tropical plant.
 I like to start at 14 inches and that gives me a little bit of room for growth.
 If you are using the 90-watt version you want your light to be a little bit closer and if you are using a 350-watt version then you should have the light a little bit higher.